sevenfoxes/mnml/README.md

 My preferred personal configuration for writing react.

-> NOTE: stable currently not stable :) if you'd like to make a pr with a branch of 17 feel free!
-Till then, I'm totally fine on 16 right now
+> stable is 18 now